Craghoppers: Technologies

 Craghoppers are one of several companies that meet Gore-Tex standards and are authorised to use and sell with Gore-Tex waterproof technologies.
 Many items of Craghoppers clothing have a hidden zippable security pocket.

 They also produce luggage, softshell jackets, synthetic insulated jackets, and accessories such as caps and scarves.
-Their Kiwi walking trousers, with 8 million pairs sold, are popular with ramblers.
+Their Kiwi walking trousers, with over 10 million pairs sold, are popular with ramblers.

 Conservation projects

 In 2013, Craghoppers joined the European Outdoor Conservation Association.
 In February 2015, the firm introduced a fleece made from recycled plastic bottles.

 Partners

-English Heritage

 Craghoppers has partnered with English Heritage, sponsoring its Stonehenge Cycle Challenge and Hadrian's Wall Hike.
 English Heritage cares for places of historic significance in England such as Roman forts and medieval castles.

-Dian Fossey

 Craghoppers partnered with the Dian Fossey Gorilla Fund International, a charity that protects gorillas and their habitats in Africa.
 Craghoppers has been supplying kits to the Dian Fossey team who work in the Virunga rainforest in Rwanda.
 Dian Fossey T-shirts were also sold to raise awareness and money for the charity.

-In April 2015, Craghoppers also premiered a documentary film called "Hope" detailing the work that the Dian Fossey Gorilla Fund carry out.
-The film was made by Craghoppers' ambassador, Peter McBride and narrated by Sir David Attenborough.